"A man has to be Joe McCarthy to be called ruthless. All a woman has to do is put you on hold." -- Marlo Thomas

 This player then proceeded to delay the game by whining at and about the dealer.
 She had just WON a pot... from a player with a superior

-preventing the next hand from being played, I said "Let's move on", which apparently interrupted the flow of her gibberish-infested
+the next hand from being played, I said "Let's move on", which apparently interrupted the flow of her gibberish-infested brain.

-brain.
 She then told me not to talk and that it was none of my business.
-I told her that everything occurring in that tournament was
+I told her that everything occurring in that tournament was my business,

-at this point, but she hung in for awhile longer (but didn't make the final 27 and the money).
-Live poker is filled with "change the deck"
+but she hung in for awhile longer (but didn't make the final 27 and the money).
+Live poker is filled with "change the deck" loonies as well

-loonies as well as crybabies who think the world revolves around them and who will be miserable (especially to employees who can't "fight back")
+as crybabies who think the world revolves around them and who will be miserable (especially to employees who can't "fight back") nearly every

-nearly every day they play to nearly everybody they come in contact with.
-If you are moving from online poker to casino poker play, it may be quite
+day they play to nearly everybody they come in contact with.
+If you are moving from online poker to casino poker play, it may be quite a rude awakening

-a rude awakening to encounter people like this.
-These same people type garbage in online chat boxes, and throw hissy fits at home when playing online,
+to encounter people like this.
+These same people type garbage in online chat boxes, and throw hissy fits at home when playing online, but their insanity

-but their insanity is not as noticeable to the rest of us.
-We like to see no skill idiot players, but there are things more important than money
+is not as noticeable to the rest of us.
+We like to see no skill idiot players, but there are things more important than money (horrors, part two).

 Poker is a game, not a gutter.
 Don't let miserable people make your experience miserable, or impact the profit that your time generates.